 To show how the likelihood of genetic variation in one species can influence the abundance of another, we first assume that the effect of genetic variation of one species on another is proportional to its selective influence.
 Strauss et al. (2005) points out, however, that the selective consequence of interactions between two species may be mediated by a third, so there is likely to be variation in the consequences of direct interactions that arise from variance in ecological contexts.
 In order to determine the total effect of species j on species i, one must account for all contexts in which species i and j interact and determine the net contribution to selection between each species.

-Specifically, the effects one species on another is nested within all ecological contexts in which the two species co-occur.
+Specifically, the effects one species has on another is nested within all ecological contexts in which the two species co-occur.
 If there are n species in a community, then the potential number of contexts for selection on species i is equal to 2n, and the number of these contexts that involve species i and j is equal to 2n-1.
 Under an assumption that interactions occur according to mass action, the probability that any community context k occurs involving species i,Cik, is simply equal to the product of the frequencies, pi, of the species present in that context, such that:

 , (1)